Bulk Locality and Asymptotic Causal Diamonds: Bulk Causal Diamonds Anchored to the Conformal Boundary

 {\bf Asymptotic Causal Diamonds:} Our goal is to construct an analogue of Rindler-AdS/entanglement wedge reconstrcution, that is useful in flat space.
 For this we find it useful to introduce the notion of an asymptotic causal diamond.
 The basic idea is that an asymptotic causal diamond in $M_{2+1}$ is defined by two points: one on the future boundary null cone ${\cal I}^+$ which we call $p_F$, and one on the past boundary null cone ${\cal I}^-$, which we call $p_P$.
 Note that the null boundaries $\cal{I}^{\pm}$ are defined by $p= \pi/2$ and $q= -\pi/2$ respectively, and therefore these points are fixed uniquely by one null coordinate (and the angles): \bea p_F=(\pi/2-\epsilon, q, \phi), \ \ p_P=(p, -\pi/2+\epsilon', \phi'). \eea These points we will call the vertices of the diamond.
 We work with the conformal coordinates here to locate our asymptotic causal diamonds.
 We have exhibited the possibility of regulating the points at the boundary by introducing an $\epsilon, \epsilon'$ for convenience in some calculations when taking the asymptotic limit, but they can be set to zero\footnote{We view the space of asymptotic casual diamonds as part of the associated data of asymptotically flat space.
 Later we will also introduce a radial cut-off for some purposes.
 It will be interesting to relate this and the $\epsilon, \epsilon'$ more concretely.}.
 The intersection of the past light cone of $p_F$ and the future light cone of $p_P$ defines an asymptotic causal diamond.

 {\bf Spacelike Geodesics:} Note that if we consider the future and past points to be ordinary points (instead of points at the conformal boundary) these intersections are simply circles \cite{Czech2, Myers}.
 The difference, when we take these points to the conformal boundary is that these circles end up having infinite radius, and end up becoming (spacelike) straight lines.
 It is straightforward to show this systematically and we will present it soon, but the result is intuitive enough.
-This means that bulk regions that can be reconstructed from boundary data on the asymptotic causal diamond, are regions anchored at the boundary and bounded by straight lines\footnote{Let us emphasize a trivial point: the straight lines that we talk about here are straight lines in the original flat space.
-They can be shown to be circles on the $S^2$ of the conformally flat patch of the Einstein static universe corresponding to Minkowski space, see Appendix.}.
+This means that bulk regions that can be reconstructed from suitable data on the asymptotic causal diamond, are regions anchored at the boundary and bounded by straight lines\footnote{Let us emphasize a trivial point: the straight lines that we talk about here are straight lines in the original flat space.
+They can be shown to be circles on the $S^2$ of the conformally flat patch of the Einstein static universe corresponding to Minkowski space.}.
 The key point is that even though we have not specified an explicit bulk reconstruction map\footnote{Indeed, the nature of the precise holographic data and the form of the bulk reconstruction map in flat space must differe from the familiar ones in AdS/CFT.
-We will comment about this briefly in an Appendix.} as in the AdS-Rindler wedge \cite{HKLL, Morrison, ADH}, we expect just from the fact it is the interior of an asymptotic causal diamond, that this entire region is re-constructible from the conformal boundary.
+We will comment about this briefly in an Appendix.} as in the AdS-Rindler wedge \cite{HKLL, Morrison, ADH}, we expect just from the fact it is the interior of an asymptotic causal diamond, that this entire region is re-constructible from the conformal boundary after introducing a suitable cut-off for the ACD (as we will discuss).
 This is the key requirement in building the connection with quantum error correction.